Modeling Concurrency Control as a Learnable Function: Performance Evaluation

-\revisionhint{R1.O2}{ Figure~\ref{fig:case} shows two examples that compare the CC actions learned by {\dbname} with those of the second-best baseline, i.e., {\polyjuice} in the stored procedure mode and 2PL in the interactive transaction mode.}
+Figure~\ref{fig:case-stored} and Figure~\ref{fig:case-inter} show examples that compare the CC actions learned by {\dbname} with those learned by the second-best baselines. \revisionhint{R2.O4}{ While our implementation uses row-level locking, we show only table names in the examples for clarity. }

-In the stored procedure mode, as shown in Figure~\ref{fig:case-stored}, both {\dbname} and {\polyjuice} read dirty data during WAREHOUSE table accesses and track the transaction dependency $T_{no} \to T_{pay} \to T'_{no}$. {\polyjuice} learns to perform the STOCK table access of $T'_{no}$ only after the STOCK table access of $T_{no}$, preventing a potential dependency cycle $T_{no} \to T_{pay} \to T'_{no} \to T_{no}$.
-In contrast, {\dbname} learns a conflict graph where STOCK table accesses of {\em new order} transactions are unlikely to conflict with each other.
+In the stored procedure mode, {\polyjuice} is the second-best baseline.
+As shown in Figure~\ref{fig:case-stored}, both {\dbname} and {\polyjuice} read dirty data during WAREHOUSE table accesses and track the transaction dependency $T_{no} \to T_{pay} \to T'_{no}$. {\polyjuice} learns to perform the STOCK table access of $T'_{no}$ only after the STOCK table access of $T_{no}$, preventing a potential dependency cycle $T_{no} \to T_{pay} \to T'_{no} \to T_{no}$.
+In contrast, {\dbname} learns a conflict graph where STOCK table accesses of $T_{no}$ and $T'_{no}$ are unlikely to conflict with each other.
 Therefore, it enables a more efficient transaction interleaving where the STOCK table access from $T_{no}$, the DISTRICT table access from $T_{pay}$, and the STOCK table access from $T'_{no}$ can be executed in parallel.

-In the interactive transaction mode (Figure~\ref{fig:case-inter}), 2PL resolves the conflicts between $T_{no}$ and $T_{pay}$ by performing the WAREHOUSE table access of $T_{no}$ only after $T_{pay}$ commits.
-This results in a long execution time. {\dbname}, on the other hand, learns to order $T_{no}$ before $T_{pay}$ ($T_{no} \to T_{pay}$), allowing $T_{no}$ to optimistically access the WAREHOUSE table without waiting for $T_{pay}$ to commit.
+In the interactive transaction mode (Figure~\ref{fig:case-inter}), 2PL is the second-best basline, and it resolves the conflicts between $T_{no}$ and $T_{pay}$ by performing the WAREHOUSE table access of $T_{no}$ only after $T_{pay}$ commits.
+This results in a long execution time.
+On the other hand, {\dbname} learns to order $T_{no}$ before $T_{pay}$, allowing $T_{no}$ to optimistically access the WAREHOUSE table without waiting for $T_{pay}$ to commit.
 It also learns to assign a high priority to the DISTRICT table access of $T_{no}$, ordering this access before that of $T_{pay}$.
 This prevents a dependency cycle $T_{no} \to T_{pay} \to T_{no}$.
-The safe interleaving of the two transactions allows them to commit faster in {\dbname}.
+The safe interleaving of the two transactions allows them to commit faster in {\dbname}. } \revisionhint{R2.O1}{This example demonstrates that by enabling better interleaving of transactions, {\dbname} can outperform 2PL despite incurring extra validation costs.}